shrestabs/ucsc-incominggrad/README.md

 > You will get a mail from the grad advisor (Alicia Haley).
 Typically 45 days before beginning of quarter.
 - When to take CMPS200/CMPE200?
 > Should be taken in the 1st quarter.
 See requirements.
-- Can CMPE202 Requirement be waived by CS grads?
+- Can CMPE202 Requirement be waived (CS grads only)?
 > Yes.
 With an oral test with one of the CMPE202 Profs.
 If you failed the test, you need to take the course with Letter grade to get done with the requirement.